 Each year there are three calls to apply for admission to the IMPRS.
 The closing dates for applications are typically at the end of January, May, and September.

-The next IMPRS application deadline was March 13, 2020.
+The next IMPRS application deadline is September 11, 2020.

 Please apply exclusively with our application form.
 For your application, the following items are required:

 The Executive Committee, which consists of members of all three IMPRS EPP institutions, examines the applications.
-Selected candidates will be invited to the MPP for a presentation and interviews.
+Selected candidates will be invited to the MPP for a presentation and interviews on October 26, 2020.

 Successful applicants will receive an offer for admission to the IMPRS.
 The beginning of the doctoral work will be determined in consultation with the advisor.